2mol/juricho.me/content/breakcore.md

 My friends, sooner or later, have the pleasure of finding out about my unreasonable and undying love for [breakcore](https://en.wikipedia.org/wiki/Breakcore).
 This usually leads to some questions:

 - what the fuck is breakcore?
-- why are you listening to this
+- why are you listening to this, doesn't it make you very nervous?
-- ok, can you turn it off now please
+- ok can you turn it off now please

 I'm unsure if it should be considered the jazz, the dadaism, or the tourette syndrome of electronic music.
 As far as genres go, it's immature, hyperactive, often weird, ugly, grating, much too fast, and absolutely one of my favourite things ever.